Ninjasummoner/KMDTravelMod/index.md

 #### Subtitle / Description

-Text shown below the title.
+Text shown below the title and announced in chat when an event happens.

 Example: